bytebase/bytebase.com/content/changelog/bytebase-1-0-0.md

 ### Misc

 - Switch to use PostgreSQL for storing Bytebase metadata.
 This enables us to handle more complex scenarios down the road.
-- Add quickstart for preparing an environment including Bytebase, GitLab (macOS Apple Silicon) and ClickHouse Cluster.
+- Add quick start for preparing an environment including Bytebase, GitLab (macOS Apple Silicon) and ClickHouse Cluster.

 ## 🐞 Bug fix